 - It is clean.
 And they intend to keep it this way.
 Do not eat or drink on the Metro, or on the escalators, or in the elevators.
 Small children have been arrested for eating a few McDonald's fries on the Metro.
 You have been warned.
 The reason was that at the time, the transit police could issue a ticket (which has a fine of $100) to adults, there was no provision to do so for minors, so if a minor got caught eating, the only thing transit police could do was arrest them.
 As a result of incidents like the above they can now issue children citations for eating on a train or in a station.
 Despite this, it is not uncommon to see people drinking water or coffee on trains; the transit police generally consider water harmless (because, you know, it's water—what're they going to do, clean it up with, um, water?) and coffee inevitable (because people tend to ride the Metro to work, and it also helps that the DC commuters drinking this coffee seem to prefer plain black, which stains but doesn't stick or stink).

 - If you intend to be in the city for more than a day, get a SmarTrip card.
 This wave-and-pay stored-value card makes everything easier and cheaper for you and everyone.
 This is not shilling; it's actually true.
 Ask anyone who's been there.note

 - You can also use this on certain Maryland and northern-Virginia transportation networks, including Baltimore's transit network; the system is interchangeable with the Maryland DOT CharmCard.

-- Metro has phased out the paper farecards entirely, meaning SmarTrip cards are now mandatory to ride the system.
+- Metro has phased out the paper farecards entirely as of 2016, meaning SmarTrip cards are now mandatory to ride the system.

 - The Metro does not go to Georgetown.
 You can get there from Foggy Bottom without too much trouble, though.